signals-protocol/signals-v0/website/docs/security/audits.md

 ## Operational controls

-Deployment manifests under `deployments/environments/` log each implementation address, making it easy to audit which bytecode is live.
-Dispatcher scripts issue upgrades, create markets, submit settlements, and monitor settlement health with reproducible CLI commands.
-Goldsky subgraphs and verification scripts compare on-chain balances with CLMSR expectations, raising alerts if unclaimed payouts or tree sums drift from the model.
+Deployment manifests maintained by the operations team log each implementation address, making it easy to audit which bytecode is live.
+The automation pipeline issues upgrades, creates markets, submits settlements, and monitors settlement health with reproducible commands.
+External indexers and verification scripts compare on-chain balances with CLMSR expectations, raising alerts if unclaimed payouts or tree sums drift from the model.
 If the reference feed is delayed, the pipeline pauses settlement until a verifiable close is available; funds always remain locked in the pool.

 ## Roadmap and upcoming work